-Thank you to the staff and volunteers of the Galician and Portuguese stranding networks CEMMA and SPVS for assistance with samples collection.
-We would also like to thank Jóse Manuel Antonio Durán for his assistance processing the histology samples and Ángel F. González for acting as the second reader for the age estimates.
-This work was funded by ASCOBANS (SSFA/ASCOBANS/2010/4).
+We thank the staff and volunteers of the Galician and Portuguese stranding networks CEMMA and SPVS for assistance with sample collection, also Jóse Manuel Antonio Durán for his assistance processing the histology samples and Ángel F. González for acting as the second reader for the age estimates.
+This work was part-funded by ASCOBANS (SSFA/ASCOBANS/2010/4) and EC projects MEST-CT-2005-020501 and MEXC-CT-2006-042337.